carroyo1/carroyo1/README.md

 - 👋 Hi, I’m @carroyo1
-- 👀 I’m interested in cibersecurity and data analysis.
 - 🌱 I’m currently learning and working in c# developing little upgrades for the management software of a Telco company.
-- 💞️ I’m looking to collaborate on cibersecurity.
 - 📫 How to reach me? this is my e-mail: carlosarroyo.cav@gmail.com

 <!---